 Bath and North East Somerset Council (the Council) is responsible for grounds maintenance of council-managed car parks and park & ride car parks, highway verges, parks and open spaces , sports and leisure and play area inspections and maintenance, on land that is owned by the Council both in urban and rural areas.
 The Council also provide a design and maintenance service to external organisations.
-The Council has to become more efficient in our grounds maintenance operations due to financial cut-backs from central government, so we will be providing ‘traditional quality using modern innovation’.

 Between April and November we cut grass on a rolling schedule on land owned by the Council.
 The frequency of our grass-cutting is influenced by the weather conditions.

-Many of the Council's Parks and Open spaces have wild meadow areas.
+Many of the Council's parks and open spaces have wild meadow areas.
 The specific management of these areas can vary depending on local conditions, but in general we will leave the grass to grow longer for the benefit of wildlife to encourage biodiversity of plant and animal species.
 Where possible we try to introduce native wildflowers as seeds or small plants.
 We will cut the grass once a year, after the plants have set seed and then pick up the cuttings so they do not decompose.
 Wildflowers prefer impoverished soils.

 When we cut the grass in non-wild meadow areas, the equipment we use mulches the grass to allow it to naturally decompose in-situ which is better for the environment.
 We will clear mowings from paths as soon as possible after cutting.
 In total we cut 50,365 miles of grass a year.

 We are changing the way that we cut council-owned hedges to protect and benefit wildlife, reduce congestion and reduce costs.
 We aim to cut hedges in late winter (January and February) except where there is an over-riding safety concern (e.g. along roads).
 In total we cut around 14.1 miles of hedges a year.